Sour Cream

 Flavor Profile

-Sharp lactic acid bite that brightens and balances rich dishes
+Sharp lactic acid bite from fermentation, balances rich dishes and brightens flavors

 Seasonality